A statistical framework for efficient out of distribution detection in deep neural networks: Hypothesis testing in neural networks

-Meaning, rejecting $\mathcal{H}^*_0$ implies that the image is unlikely to be from any of the class distributions.
-This definition is independent from the predicted or true class of the image.
+By rejecting $\mathcal{H}^*_0$, we conclude that the image is not drawn from any of the class distributions.
 One can also test if an image is sampled from a specific class distribution,

 Since the true label is unknown at test time, we are interested in the case where the class is assigned according to the CNN prediction, $\mathcal{H}_0^{\hat{y}_{\mathrm{test}}}$.
 Therefore, rejecting it indicates the image is either misclassified or OOD.